juulsmustdie/SWE3313_TEAM9/Implementation/README.md

 After much planning and preparation, we have finally implemented the Bakes n' Shakes web application.

+Here, you will find everything about our finished product.

+Below are documents about what operating systems can be used, step-by-step guides on how to run our software (along with video tutorials if needed), and all our necessary files.

+##

 ### User Interface for Customers

 *With this application, customers will now be able to:*